-Advancing global cooperation, peace and security should be high on the to-do lists for world leaders, according to the World Economic Forum’s Global Action Group.
+Advancing global cooperation, peace and security should be a high priority for world leaders, according to the World Economic Forum’s Global Action Group.

-Event organisers issued a range of findings and outcomes addressing global economics, the environment, the future of work, technology, and also announced The Seven Principles for Strengthening Global Cooperation, which defines the direction for global interaction in 2021.
+Event organisers issued a range of findings and outcomes addressing global economics, the environment, the future of work and technology.
+They also announced The Seven Principles for Strengthening Global Cooperation, which defines the direction for global interaction in 2021.

 High on the list of principles for strengthening global cooperation is the proposition that business and world leaders must advance peace and security.

-To advance peace as the world resets after COVID-19, the group is calling for world leaders to include Sustainable Development Goal 16 in the long-term recovery plans to ensure long-term security with humanitarian objectives.
+To advance peace as the world resets after COVID-19, the group is calling for world leaders to include Sustainable Development Goal 16 in the long-term recovery plans.
+This would ensure long-term security with humanitarian objectives.

-Sustainable Development Goal 16 promotes peaceful and inclusive societies for sustainable development by providing access to justice for all and building effective, accountable and inclusive institutions at all levels.
+Sustainable Development Goal 16 promotes peaceful and inclusive societies for sustainable development.
+It does this by providing access to justice for all and building effective, accountable and inclusive institutions at all levels.

-According to the World Economic Forum’s Global Action Group, the concept of working together to address a shared global future has been challenged in recent years as mistrust of globalisation grows and polarisation increases.
+According to the World Economic Forum’s Global Action Group, the concept of working together to address a shared global future has been challenged.
+It has particularly been hard in recent years as mistrust of globalisation grows and polarisation increases.